-And so another dimension was added to the political, cultural and spiritual significance of Uluru.
+This summit and the charter it produced added another dimension to the political, cultural and spiritual significance of Uluru.

 How I came to swim with the sharks, giant turtles, stingrays, dugongs and endless schools of dazzlingly coloured fish in Ningaloo.